goalves/stonks/README.md

 And you can check the latest available documentation acessing the `docs/documentation.html` file.

 Alternatively, you can use a docker container and mount the correct volumes, but that is better disected in Aglio documentation itself.

+## Building the Application

+To build the application the best option is to use `Releases`, you can build a release using `mix release`.

+It is possible to build a container the application using the provided Dockerfile using:

+`docker build .`

+However, to run it you would need to manually start the built container and bind it to the correct port.

+## Deployments

+Application is currently hosted on Heroku at https://stonks-bank.herokuapp.com/.
+Any push to the `production` branch will trigger a new deploy on heroku.